smikhalevski/doubter/README.md

   businessType: 'corporation',
   headcount: 0
 });
-// ❌ ValidationError: numberExclusiveMinValue at /headcount: Must be greater than 0
+// ❌ ValidationError: number_gte at /headcount: Must be greater than 0
 ```

 ## Issues raised by a union